dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 `--encryption_key_file`.
 The key size must be 16, 24, or 32 bytes long, and the key size determines the corresponding block size for AES encryption ,i.e. AES-128, AES-192, and AES-256, respectively.

-You can use the following command to create the encryption key file (modify _count_ acccording to your specific needs):
+You can use the following command to create the encryption key file (set _count_ equals to the desired key size):

 ```
 dd if=/dev/random bs=1 count=32 of=enc_key_file